 What products or elements of your tech stack are superfluous to needs?

-If specific product offerings or parts of your technology are already being offered, the firm has already acquired one or more firms like yours; then there will be an impact on the team and this could lead to redundancies.
-There isn’t much you can do to avoid this – making such cuts will be part of the investment thesis.
+Unfortunately, there isn’t much you can do to avoid this – making such cuts will be part of the investment thesis.

 You can watch this video to learn more from (post-deal) M&A stories from a trade/corporate buyer perspective:

-If the investment/acquisition of your firm is a bolt-on to an existing portfolio firm, then the ‘trade buyer’ notes above are more relevant especially if the buyer is already in your market.
+Suppose the investment/acquisition of your firm is a bolt-on to an existing portfolio firm.
+In that case, the ‘trade buyer’ notes above are more relevant, especially if the buyer is already in your market.
 If not, then read on.

 The roadmap needs validation to be driving value